eFilipeCode/moveit/README.md

 # Moveit

-Another project built with React & Typescript, by Rocketseat in NLW #4.
+Another project built with React, Typescript & Nextjs by Rocketseat in NLW #4.